To help 2024 voters, Meta says it will begin labeling political ads that use AI-generated imagery

 The development of new AI programs has made it easier than ever to quickly generate lifelike audio, images and video.
 In the wrong hands, the technology could be used to create fake videos of a candidate or frightening images of election fraud or polling place violence.
 When strapped to the powerful algorithms of social media, these fakes could mislead and confuse voters on a scale never seen.

-Meta Platforms Inc. and other tech platforms have been criticized for not doing more to address this risk.
-Wednesday’s announcement — which comes on the day House lawmakers hold a hearing on deepfakes — isn’t likely to assuage those concerns.
+Meta Platforms Inc. and other tech companies have been criticized for not doing more to address this risk.
+Wednesday’s announcement by Meta — which comes on the day House lawmakers hold a hearing on deepfakes — isn’t likely to assuage those concerns.

 While officials in Europe are working on comprehensive regulations for the use of AI, time is running out for lawmakers in the United States to pass regulations ahead of the 2024 election.